firstmiddlelast/tiled-extensions/README.md

 * Backtracking
 * Add a built-in list of sample patterns like the mazes in the interactive examples
 * Allow step by step generation
+* Add block generation as in the original Model Synthesis algorithm

 # Tiled Javascript export demo
 This is not a Tiled extension, but a demo on how to use the Tiled javascript export to display a map in the browser.